omeka/omeka-s/README.md

 6. Replace your original `/config/local.config.php` file, and the `/modules`, `/themes`, and `/files` directories that you copied.
 7. In your web browser, go to your site and run any migrations that are needed.

+## Creating a zipped release

+`gulp zip` will create a zipped version of Omeka S and store it in `/build`.
+Use the `--no-dev` flag to omit Composer dev dependencies for a smaller package suitable for end-users.
+Official releases follow this same process from a new, clean checkout.

 ## local.config.php options

 * `thumbnailer` Default is `Omeka\File\ImageMagickThumbnailer`.
 Also available are `Omeka\File\IMagickThumbnailer` and `Omeka\File\GdThumbnailer`